Skip to main content

 In Nitrux 3.5.0, we’ve focused on optimizing performance and responsiveness by implementing advanced memory management tweaks.

 • Reduced memory compaction overhead.
-Reduce CPU overhead and improve overall system responsiveness, especially in memory-intensive applications, leading to more stable performance by avoiding sudden spikes in CPU usage caused by proactive compaction.
+Reduced CPU overhead and improved overall system responsiveness, especially in memory-intensive applications, lead to more stable performance by avoiding sudden spikes in CPU usage caused by proactive compaction.

 • Improve performance in contended lock scenarios.
 By allowing more aggressive page locking, we improve performance in scenarios with contention for memory pages, which can occur in applications with high memory usage and multi-threaded environments.

 • Enable THP (Transparent Hugepages) for all memory locations.
-Improve performance for applications with considerable memory usage and access patterns that benefit from larger pages.
+This will improve performance for applications with considerable memory usage and access patterns that benefit from larger pages.

 • Disable memory page fragmentation.
 In workloads like gaming, this change can provide benefits such as reduced CPU overhead, improved system responsiveness, and more predictable performance.